apache/trafficserver/example/plugins/lua-api/modsecurity/README.md

 Working with CRS
 ====
- - Go to [here](https://github.com/SpiderLabs/owasp-modsecurity-crs) and get release v3.2.0
+ - Go [here](https://github.com/coreruleset/coreruleset) and download release v3.3.2
  - Uncompress the contents and copy `crs-setup.conf.example` to `/usr/local/var/modsecurity` and rename it to `crs-setup.conf`
  - Copy all files in `rules` directory to `/usr/local/var/modsecurity/rules`
  - Copy `owasp.conf` in this repository to `/usr/local/var/modsecurity`